michaelmiklis/Download-Ignite2019Slides/README.md

  - Script also supports PowerShell version 6
  - Use "-All" parameter to download all availabled slides
  - Use GridView UI to select individual sessions to download
+ - Tested on Windows + macOS using PowerShell

 ## Parameters